Travel information for your visit to Hampton Court Palace

 The palace is on the A308 and is well signposted from all major local roads.

-Visitors with motor homes, camper vans or caravans should park on Hampton Court Green where the parking bays are larger and there is no width restriction at the exit.
-Standard hourly parking rates apply.
+The parking bays on Hampton Court Green are larger and there is no width restriction at the exit.

-Cycle racks are located to the left of the palace entrance (near Reception) and in the Car Park (next to the Rose Garden).
+Cycle racks are located to the left of the palace entrance (near Reception) and in the car park next to the Rose Garden.